A Gray and Ductile Iron Jobbing Foundry, Since 1912

-Gray and Ductile Iron Foundry for General Industrial Castings
+A Gray and Ductile Iron Jobbing Foundry for General Industrial Castings in Short Runs and Serial Production

 OK Foundry makes gray and ductile iron sand castings from 1 lb. to 400 lbs.
 With no-bake resin bonded sand molding for heavy section and complex cored castings up to 400 lbs. and manual jolt squeeze green sand molding for lighter castings.

-For an iron foundry, a no-bake cope and drag molding is a flexible molding process that can be used with many configurations of legacy tooling.
-An iron foundry with a resin bonded sand process can make castings from almost any tooling in low volumes.
+No-bake cope and drag molding is a flexible molding process that can be used with many configurations of legacy tooling.
+An iron foundry with a resin bonded sand process can make castings from almost any tooling in low volumes and OK Foundry sets up legacy tooling with minimal costs using resin bonded sand molding.

 The no-bake molding line at OK Foundry is most efficient for short runs of 25, 50 or 100 castings of 50 to 250 lbs. in gray or ductile iron.
 Setups are quick on a no-bake molding line and frequent deliveries of short run castings can ramp production to significant volumes of lean supply.
 No-bake molding has the least expensive tooling of any sand molding process and is a good process for heavy equipment castings like pumps, volutes, gear cases and heavy boiler grates.